gdbroman/broman.blog/posts/building-something-new.md

 ## Why Projects and Mastery Are So Important

 Especially for men.
-Since we can't birth babies, I think it's imperative we find something beyond our egos, to give ourselves over to.
-To ground our being, in pursuit of immortality.
+Since we can't birth babies, I think it's imperative we find something beyond our egos, to give ourselves over to, and ground our being in pursuit of immortality.

 Heck, you probably stuck with software because it provides you that sense of mastery.
 A craft to hone.